TheAwiteb/lprs/README.md

 Lprs is a local password manager designed to securely store and manage your passwords.

+### MSRV
+The Minimum Supported Rust Version (MSRV) is `1.70.0`.

 ## Installation

 To install Lprs, you will need to have the Cargo package manager installed.
 If you do not have Cargo installed, you can install it by following the instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).
-Note the Minimum Supported Rust Version (MSRV) for Lprs is `1.70.0`.

 1. Install using [cargo-install](https://doc.rust-lang.org/cargo/commands/cargo-install.html):
 ```bash